-In spite of a concerted effort by the Colombian government, with close to $8 billion in US assistance, the rebel group still operates in 25 of Colombia's 32 provinces and is estimated to have approximately 8,000 guerrillas in its ranks.
-Over the decades, the FARC has frequently adapted its tactics in order to survive, from its 1982 decision to begin taxing coca growers and cocaine laboratories, to its failed attempt at establishing a political party, the Patriotic Union (Union Patriotica - UP), in 1984.
-Following the military defeats suffered during Alvaro Uribe's presidency (2002-2010), and the 2008 death of its longtime spiritual and military commander, Pedro Antonio Marin, alias "Manuel Marulanda," the rebel group has focused less on controlling territory and more on guerrilla warfare tactics combined with building up its urban networks and increasing its political outreach.
-In 2012, the group began peace talks with the government of Juan Manuel Santos.
+In spite of a concerted effort by the Colombian government, with over $10 billion in US assistance over the past 15 years, the rebel group still operated in a large proportion of Colombia's 32 provinces and is currently estimated to have approximately 8,000 guerrillas in its ranks.
+Over the decades, the FARC have frequently adapted their tactics in order to survive, from their 1982 decision to begin taxing coca growers and cocaine laboratories, to their failed attempt at establishing a political party, the Patriotic Union (Union Patriótica - UP), in 1984.
+Following the military defeats suffered during Álvaro Uribe's presidency (2002-2010), and the 2008 death of the FARC's longtime spiritual and military commander, Pedro Antonio Marín, alias "Manuel Marulanda, the rebel group has focused less on controlling territory and more on guerrilla warfare tactics combined with building up its urban networks and increasing its political outreach.

-The FARC's roots can be traced back to the outbreaks of violence that afflicted rural Colombia following the assassination of the populist leader of the Liberal Party, Jorge Eliecer Gaitan, in Bogota on April 9, 1948.
+The FARC's roots can be traced back to the outbreaks of violence that afflicted rural Colombia following the assassination of the populist leader of the Liberal Party, Jorge Eliécer Gaitán, in Bogotá on April 9, 1948.
 The assassination touched off a sectarian struggle, first in Bogota and later in the countryside, which started out as a battle between the country's two chief parties, the Liberals and Conservatives.
-Entire villages were targeted for their political affiliations, among them the village of Ceilan, in the Valle del Cauca province, where the Liberal Party recruited young men like Manuel Marulanda, then known by the alias "Tirofijo," to fight off the Conservative paramilitary onslaught.
-The violence, which became known as "La Violencia," would leave close to 200,000 dead during the next 15 years.
+Entire villages were targeted for their political affiliations, among them the village of Ceilán, in the Valle del Cauca province, where the Liberal Party recruited young men like Manuel Marulanda, then known by the alias "Tirofijo," to fight off the Conservative paramilitary onslaught.
+The violence between the Liberal and Conservative parties, which became known as "La Violencia," would leave close to 200,000 dead during the following 15 years.
 Hundreds of thousands more fled their hometowns for larger cities or more remote rural areas.

 Among those who fled was a small faction under the control of the Communist Party of Colombia (Partido Comunista de Colombia).
-These colonists survived during their marches by organizing militias, or what were known as "self-defense" (autodefensas) units.
-The Partido Comunista de Colombia "autodefensas" were part of a larger Colombian communist strategy of "combining all forms of struggle," which also included developing unions and student organizations and vying for political posts.
+These colonists survived during their marches by organizing militias, or what were known as "self-defense" units (autodefensas).
+The Communist Party "autodefensas" were part of a larger Colombian communist strategy of "combining all forms of struggle," which also included developing unions and student organizations and vying for political posts.
 The organization's unity and strategy attracted some members of the Liberal Party's militias, among them Manuel Marulanda, who joined the party some time in the 1950s.
-The Partido Comunista de Colombia's rural factions were tiny but represented an ideological threat to the government, which launched an offensive against their stronghold, the village of Marquetalia, Tolima, in 1964.
+The Communist Party's rural factions were tiny but represented an ideological threat to the government, which launched an offensive against their stronghold, the village of Marquetalia, Tolima, in 1964.
 The offensive cleared the rebels out but provided the spark for the party to formalize its armed group: the Southern Tolima Bloc (Bloque Sur de Tolima).